studentkittens/lncs-pandoc/paper.md

 image and of the application that is supposed to run in it.
 This paper is based on Docker version, ``1.3.1``, being the latest stable version.

-Images are usually stripped down linux distributions [^windows], with all unnecessary packages removed -- this includes for example the ``X.org`` display server, making it not possible to run gui applications inside of images by default.
-These images are often called *base images*, to indicate that we are supposed to create our own version based on them.
+Images are usually stripped down Linux distributions [^windows], with all unnecessary packages removed -- this includes for example the ``X.org`` display server, making it not possible to run *GUI* applications inside of images by default.
+These images are often called *base images*, to indicate that one is supposed to create an own version based on them.

 Applications that run inside of the container have a full copy of the filesystem in the image which they can modify at will.
 By default, the application has no